Hasa-M/c-by-antirez/README.md

-# "Impariamo il C" - Learning Repository a
+# Learning Repository for C

 This repository contains **my code and notes** while following the **Impariamo il C** an advanced low-level programming course course by **Antirez** on YouTube.